shinsei66/stock_analysis/README.md

 # Usage
 There are 4 steps as follows that is really simple.
 1. Install the required packages.
-2. Down load the input trading historical data from SBI securities and place them in the this repository.
+2. Download the input trading historical data from SBI securities and place them in the this repository.
+3. Dowload the monthly detail asset data from moneyforward.
-3. Change the setting parameter and file names within the "config.py".
+4. Change the setting parameter and file names within the "config.py".
+    - partition
-4. Run codes.
+5. Run codes.
+6. Copy and paste the output file : asset_history_stack_{partition}.csv to the google spread sheet

 ## Install requirement.txt